The side effects of selective serotonin reuptake inhibitors (SSRIs) can be troublesome at first, but most improve with time.

 - muscle twitching

-If you experience these symptoms, you should stop taking the medication and seek immediate advice from your GP or specialist.
+If you experience these symptoms, you should stop taking the medicine and seek immediate advice from your GP or specialist.
 If this isn't possible, call NHS 111.

 Symptoms of severe serotonin syndrome include: